Chthi/paf21-1/scenarios/README.md

 ### Registering Competition Configurations
 For launching competition comfigurations, just put them inside the config folder of the related town accordingly.
-The docker-compose setup will propagate it to the system.
+The docker compose setup will propagate it to the system.